Xtrendence/SOFT152-Assignment/README.md

 Search, view, edit, and add districts.

-Search, view, edit, and add neighborhoods.
+Select, view, edit, and add neighborhoods.

-Search, view, edit, add, and delete properties.
+Select, view, edit, add, and delete properties.

 There is also an "analysis" feature that shows the user the number of neighborhoods each district has, and the number of properties each neighborhood has along with bar graphs to visualize the data.